13 pedestrians killed on Nebraska roads so far this year

 It is difficult to explain the spike in deaths because the incidents occur at random, said Fred Zwonechek, Nebraska’s highway safety administrator.

-"There really isn't anything we can put our finger on that is common," Zwonechek said.
-"There’s not anything we can really look at and say, 'This is the reason they’re up.'"
+“There really isn’t anything we can put our finger on that is common,” Zwonechek said.
+“There’s not anything we can really look at and say, ‘This is the reason they’re up.’ ”

 The deaths occurred in both rural and urban settings.
 In March, a woman was struck and killed while walking from her vehicle to a tow truck along Interstate 80 near Giltner.
 In April, a boy was struck by a school bus in northeast Omaha when he darted across the street.
 Earlier this month, a man was struck by an SUV while crossing Park Avenue near Pacific Street.
 The man, who later died, was not in a marked crosswalk when he was hit.